Mica-labs/MICA/README.md

 **6. Local Deployment**:
 Deploy your bot as a service on your own infrastructure.

-## Documentation

-For detailed instructions and advanced usage, refer to our [comprehensive documentation](https://mica-labs.github.io/).

 ## Using MICA

 ### Local GUI Frontend